 While leaving a surgical object in a body may be an honest error, it is not one to be expected from a highly trained physician, in whose hands you placed your life.

-Emanuel Balams represents patients who have suffered infection and other conditions because of the failures of surgeons and hospital staff to ensure that everything put inside them during surgery was taken out.
-He is an Atlanta retained surgical instrument lawyer who spends the time owed to every client.
+ReShea Balams represents patients who have suffered infection and other conditions because of the failures of surgeons and hospital staff to ensure that everything put inside them during surgery was taken out.
+She is an Atlanta retained surgical instrument lawyer who spends the time owed to every client.
 Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.

 Balams Law Group represents clients throughout the Atlanta area, including in Johns Creek, Roswell, Norcross, Sandy Springs, Duluth, Smyrna, Alpharetta, College Park, Brookhaven, Dunwoody, Milton, Lawrenceville, Decatur and anywhere in the area.

 During surgery, many instruments must be used.
 Procedure during such a process should be to carefully record every single used and every item that goes into the body.
 All hospitals should have such procedures in place.

 Objects in surgery may include:

 Surgical staff is supposed to keep careful track of every item used as it goes into the body.
 Sometimes, though, the staff members are not sufficiently observant and miss something.
 The inside of the body has many fluids, organs and crevices in which a device can become lost.
 A sponge soaked in blood may even look like tissue if staff is not sufficiently careful.

 In the medical field, these are commonly referred to as retained surgical foreign body (RSFB).